TheTrustedComputer/Make-Seven/README.md

 |  -  |  -  |  -  |  -  |  -  |  -  |  -  |
 |  -  |  -  |  -  |  -  |  -  |  -  |  -  |

 The letters A through G denote the column index, and hyphens and equal signs mark unoccupied cells available for both 1's and 2's, and  3's, respectively.
 Although not shown in the table, the 1's and 2's can go where the 3's go.
-There are 8 possible ways to add 7, given the numbers 1, 2, and 3.
+There are 8 unique possible ways to add 7, given the numbers 1, 2, and 3.

 1. 1+1+1+1+1+1+1
 2. 2+1+1+1+1+1